shaileshpandit141/authmint/README.md

 ## 📖 Detailed Use Cases

-Authmint is designed to fit common security-sensitive flows.
+tokenmint is designed to fit common security-sensitive flows.
 Below are example implementations.

 ### 1. 🔑 **Email Verification**